Back to Home

 Overview

-Biped Copilot is a wearable robotics platform that enables blind and visually impaired users to navigate independently.
+NOA is a wearable robotics platform that enables blind and visually impaired users to navigate independently.
 Using stereo depth cameras worn on the chest, it provides real-time obstacle detection, ground analysis, and spatial audio feedback through bone conduction headphones.

 45+ Releases shipped